AquaJo/image-manipulator/README.md

 # image-manipulator
 Project was created with blueJ (IDE).
-Open the project in BlueJ for better structure (instructions below). \
+Open the project in BlueJ for a better structure (instructions below). \
 Its an image-manipulator GUI, working with JavaFx and was developed for a school project.
 You can use different filter-matrices and functions on images and gifs.
 If you want, you can directly import them through URLs. \
 There is also the ability to include a ftp-server for a public  galery.
 For that, go into config.java and add your ftp-information.
 Also turn  boolean ftpServerON to true. \
 Language support: English and German